zuki/rust-raspberrypi-OS-tutorials/04_safe_globals/README.md

 +use core::cell::UnsafeCell;
 +
 +//--------------------------------------------------------------------------------------------------
-+// パブリック定義
++// Public Definitions
 +//--------------------------------------------------------------------------------------------------
 +
-+/// 同期インタフェース
++/// Synchronization interfaces.
 +pub mod interface {
 +
-+    /// このトレイトを実装しているオブジェクトは、与えられたクロージャにおいて
-+    /// Mutexでラップされたデータへの排他的アクセスを保証する
++    /// Any object implementing this trait guarantees exclusive access to the data wrapped within
++    /// the Mutex for the duration of the provided closure.
 +    pub trait Mutex {
-+        /// このmutexでラップされるデータの型
++        /// The type of the data that is wrapped by this mutex.
 +        type Data;
 +
-+        /// mutexをロックし、ラップされたデータへの一時的可変アクセスをクロージャに保証する
++        /// Locks the mutex and grants the closure temporary mutable access to the wrapped data.
-+        fn lock<R>(&self, f: impl FnOnce(&mut Self::Data) -> R) -> R;
++        fn lock<'a, R>(&'a self, f: impl FnOnce(&'a mut Self::Data) -> R) -> R;
 +    }
 +}
 +
-+/// 教育目的の疑似ロック
++/// A pseudo-lock for teaching purposes.
 +///
-+/// 実際のMutexの実装とは異なり、保持するデータに対する他のコアからの同時アクセス
-+/// からは保護されない。この部分は後のレッスン用に残される。
++/// In contrast to a real Mutex implementation, does not protect against concurrent access from +/// other cores to the contained data.
+This part is preserved for later lessons.
 +///
-+/// ロックは、そうすることが安全な場合に限り、すなわち、カーネルがシングルスレッド、
-+/// つまり割り込み無効でシングルコアで実行されている場合に限り、使用される。
++/// The lock will only be used as long as it is safe to do so, i.e. as long as the kernel is +/// executing single-threaded, aka only running on a single core with interrupts disabled.
 +pub struct NullLock<T>
 +where
 +    T: ?Sized,